Design a Registry-Based Improvement in Medical Practice Project

 - Improvement Plan: State the improvement goal(s) you are aiming for and describe the change(s) you intend to introduce to achieve the goal(s).
 Quality improvement requires that you analyze your care delivery processes and identify changes, which if implemented, you believe will improve care and outcomes.
 Generally, educational interventions are thought to be weak and demonstrate little impact.
 The introduction of tools, strategies or systematic approaches to care delivery is more powerful.
 A tool is a thing, for example a preoperative checklist, or written standardized process or protocol.
 Strategies include changes in procedures or policies like the introduction of a surgical time out before surgery is initiated.
 Systematic approaches to care delivery involve the comprehensive integration of tools and strategies into the care delivery process.

-Step 3: Follow Your Plan for 90-120 Days, Measure Your Success, and Submit a Summary of Your Completed Project to the ABO
+Step 3: Follow Your Plan, Measure Your Success, and Submit a Summary of Your Completed Project to the ABO

 - For the next three months, follow your plan and make modifications and tweaks in pursuit of your goal(s).